Pandoa/FirebaseFeatures/docs/disableunusedfeatures.md

   <img src="./_images/EnableFeatures.png"/>
 </div>

+?> Disabling AdMob requires to rebuild the plugin.
+Otherwise, the Mobile Ads SDK will terminate the application when it starts.

 After these steps the following happens:
 1. The module's initialization is skipped when the plugin loads.
 2. On Android, Java libraries of the disabled module aren't included in the build anymore. (iOS Objective-C frameworks require a rebuild to be excluded).
 3. If you rebuild the plugin, all the code of the module will be removed from the build and methods will be no-ops.
 4. If you rebuild the plugin, the module's C++ libraries won't be linked agaisnt the executable anymore.